A Session Type System for Asynchronous Unreliable Broadcast Communication: Session Types

 \end{defi} Linear context synchronisation is crucial for the correctness of the type system and it used for achieving $s$-endpoint synchronisation.
 The middle rule states that the type of an $s$-endpoint can use type advancement to proceed its state within a linear context.
 The right rule describes the opposite case where the type of an $s$-endpoint uses output type advancement, to reconstruct a previous session state.
 The requirement for output type advancement is aligned with the fact that a non-synchronised $s$-endpoint may use reduction rule \Loss, that drops output session prefixes.
 Finally the left rule is a basic case rule for the linear context.

 Figure~\ref{fig:typing_runtime} defines rule \TSynch.
 Rule \TSynch, is used to provides static guarantees of type duality between all non-synchronised sessions endpoints that may arise during execution.
-The rule uses linear context synchronisation, $\synchronise{\Delta}{ \Delta'}$, to synchronise non-synchronised $s$-endpoints. \begin{exa}[Typing Heartbeat at Runtime] For example we can use \TSynch to synchronise the type of network node $\net{\pin{s}{x} P_2 \pll \squeue{s}{0}{\equeue}}$ in Example~(\ref{ex:typing_synch}).
+The rule uses linear context synchronisation, $\synchronise{\Delta}{ \Delta'}$, to synchronise non-synchronised $s$-endpoints.

+Rule \TSynch types only networks that result at runtime, where due to unreliability, session endpoints become unsynchronised, and it is important to prove the properties of progress (Theorem~\ref{thm:progress}) and recovery (Theorem~\ref{thm:session_recovery}) in Section~\ref{sec:soundness}.
+The main use of the rule is to align non-synhronised $s$-endpoints in a linear context in order to apply typing rule $\TPar$, as well as enforcing the notion of duality between $\aggr s$-endpoint and $s$-endpoint as in typing rule $\TSRes$.
+Inspecting rule \TSynch from the point of view of single network node it seems that \TSynch adds a degree of non-determinism during runtime typing.
+However, at the network level, the state counter of the $\aggr s$-endpoint can deterministically guide the computation of the linear context synchronisation for the corresponding $s$-endpoints within a network, i.e., an implementation of runtime checking will seek, during linear context synchornisation to align the counter of the $s$-endpoints with the counter of the $\aggr s$-endpoint.